-ACT Alliance is a network of more than 130 churches and related organisations working together for positive, sustainable change in the lives of people affected by poverty and injustice through coordinated and effective humanitarian, development and advocacy initiatives.
+ACT Alliance is a network of more than 150 churches and church-related organizations working together in more than 125 countries to create positive, sustainable change in the lives of people affected by poverty and injustice through coordinated and effective humanitarian, development and advocacy initiatives.

-- To provide education and information and share best practices among members
+- Provides education and information and shares best practices among members

-- To establish and monitor ethical and financial standards that reflect the requirements of the Canada Income Tax Act for receiving donations through gift annuities, life income gift plans and other forms of charitable gifts
+- Establishes and monitors ethical and financial standards that reflect the requirements of the Canada Income Tax Act for receiving donations through gift annuities and life income gift plans

 The CCAA plays a central role in representing its members to Canada Revenue Agency, the Federal government and provincial regulatory authorities.
 It sets standards for the industry, makes representations to government on the direction of tax law and the development of regulations governing charitable gift products.
 The Presbyterian Church in Canada is a member in good standing of the CCAA, submits annual reports to the organization to ensure that we are in compliance with CCAA standards and benefits from learning from the best practices of the other members in the association.